sjbennett123/scottjbennett/content/toee/equipment.md

 ### Boots of Featherfall

-When the wearer falls greater than 30 feet, the boots activate as per the feather fall spell.
+When the wearer falls greater than 30 feet, the boots activate as per the [feather fall spell](https://scottjbennett.com/toee/spells/#feather-fall).
 They do not activate for distances shorter than 30 feet, and do not activate if a character jumps or otherwise deliberately 'falls'.

 ### Scroll of Detect Scrying

-as per 4th level spell  (can be read from scroll, or copied into spellbook)
+(can be read from scroll, or copied into spellbook [Per Spell](https://scottjbennett.com/toee/spells/#detect-scrying)

 ### Scroll of Drawmij’s Instant Exit

-as noted in the server (can be read from scroll or copied into spellbook)
+can be read from scroll or copied into spellbook .
+[Per Spell](https://scottjbennett.com/toee/spells/#drawmijs-instant-exit-alteration-conjuration)

 ### Scroll of Protection from Tanar’ai